CSA-infra/RISCV-Scalable-Simulation-tutorial/demo/gem5/README.rst

 Part 1: Prepare benchmark
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+The IREE workflow is used to first convert a ML model to a supported
+intermediate representation, then compile and optimize the model for a
+target architecture.
+The output of the process is a Virtual Machine
+FlatBuffer (VMFB) file than can be run by the IREE runtime.

 A simple MNIST image classification model will be used as example, but
-the process is generalizable to other ONNX models too.
-IREE also
+the process is generalizable to other models too.
+The file format for the
+model is ONNX.
+Note that IREE also supports other formats (e.g. TF/TFLite),
-supports TF/TFLite formats, it is possible to convert them to MLIR using
-the right importers.
+it is possible to convert them to MLIR using the right importers.

 - Download ONNX model